Bubblr-Inc/ai-vault-aws-installation/README.md

 ![Ai-Vault on EKS Architecture](doc/AI-Vault-Architecture-Diagram-v1.png?raw=true "Title")

 ### High Availablilty
-This solution uses VPC with multi A-Z setup on both the EKS comoute layer and the RDS postgres layer to provide a resiliant setup.
+This solution uses VPC with multi A-Z setup on both the EKS compute layer and the RDS Postgres layer to provide a resiliant setup.

 ### Supported AWS Regions
 us-east-1, us-east-2, us-west-1, us-west-2